proteinreport/proteinreport.org/content/en/directory/gaia-foods/index.md

 date: 2020-08-13 07:48:32
 lastmod: 2020-08-13 07:48:32
 slug: /gaia-foods
 description: "Conscious consumers who are connoisseurs of Asian cuisine have limited to no options for ethically produced meat in culturally-appropriate forms.
-That&#039;s why Gaia Foods is developing the stem cell technology to produce real meat - without killing animals, without damaging our environment, and without producing exorbitant amounts of waste."
+That's why Gaia Foods is developing the stem cell technology to produce real meat - without killing animals, without damaging our environment, and without producing exorbitant amounts of waste."
 proteins: [Cell-Based]
 products: [Meat]
 business: [Production]